liubotsvetkov/lmapd_interface/README.md

-# OpenWrt UI supporting LMAPD
+# OpenWrt LuCI Support for the LMAP Daemon
 Interface enabling configuration of the LMAP daemon through the OpenWrt LuCI WebUI.

 I have provided a working OpenWrt image containing lmapd and the UI for lmapd, built using client-side rendering.